stephanie82203/Stat4601-Final-Project/README.md

 # Stat4601-Final-Project

 ## Project Objective
-This project investigates how property size affects condo prices across New York City's five boroughs: Manhattan, Brooklyn, Queens, The Bronx, and Staten Island.
+In this project, we analyze New York City condominium sales data to predict condo prices based on property size.
+We also compare model performance across NYC's five boroughs (Manhattan, Brooklyn, Queens, The Bronx, and Staten Island), providing insights into real estate trends.

 ## Roles & Workflow
 ### Project Setup